BohndiekLab/IPASCMultiCentreStudy/README.md

-# Code for "International multi-centre performance evaluation of copolymer-in-oil tissue-mimicking material for acoustic and optical imaging applications.
+# Code for "International multi-centre performance evaluation of copolymer-in-oil tissue-mimicking material for acoustic and optical imaging applications."

 **Code and data by: Lina Hacker and Thomas Else.
 Several others contributed to phantom development.
 Please see the paper for details.**